-(1) Live for the year ended September 30, 2023.
-Includes Flooring Liquidators from January 18, 2023 through September 30, 2023.

-(2) Flooring Liquidators from October 1, 2021 through the acquisition date of January 17, 2023.

-(3) Reflects adjustments for (a) amortization expense of definite-lived intangible assets based on the preliminary fair value at the acquisition date, (b) interest expense to include proforma interest expense that would have been incurred as a result of the acquisition financing obtained by the Company, and (c) Elimination of revenues and costs of revenues associated with sales between Flooring Liquidators and the Company prior to acquisition.
+- (1) Live for the year ended September 30, 2023.
+Includes Flooring Liquidators from January 18, 2023 through September 30, 2023. - (2) Flooring Liquidators for the period of October 1, 2022 through January 17, 2023. - (3) Reflects adjustments for (a) amortization expense of definite-lived intangible assets based on the preliminary fair value at the acquisition date, (b) interest expense to include proforma interest expense that would have been incurred as a result of the acquisition financing obtained by the Company, and (c) Elimination of revenues and costs of revenues associated with sales between Flooring Liquidators and the Company prior to acquisition.